justin-m-johnson/homelab/README.md

 View the readme.md in each subfolder to run the Ansible Playbooks.

-Also as a best practice - Install/implement pre-commit hooks for certain tasks that will run before your code is pushed to your git repository (such as secret scanning, linting, black (for python), etc.)
+Also as a best practice - Install/implement pre-commit hooks for certain tasks that will run before your code is pushed to your git repository (such as secret scanning, linting, black (for python), etc.).
+At the base of this file you can find pre-commit hooks - .pre-commit-config.yaml , .yamlint.yml, .ansible-lint .
+For further documentation